tier4/CalibrationTools/docs/tutorials/tag_based_sfm_calibrator.md

 #### Ground tags

-In this experiment, we print tags in regular paper/printer in B4 size.
-The tag size itself maximizes the payload size in the paper while also allowing some margin for robust detection.
+In this experiment, we print tags using regular paper/printer in B4 size.
+The tag size itself maximizes the payload size within the paper, while also allowing some margin for robust detection.
 Since we use regular paper, we assume its thickness is negligible and that the poses of the ground tags match the ground itself.
-The tags are affixed to the ground using regular tape and the users should make sure that they do not move at all during the experiment product of people or other objects moving around.
+The tags are affixed to the ground using regular tape and the users should make sure that the tags do not move at all during the experiment product of people or other objects moving around.
 Some recommendations in this regard are using strong tape and cleaning the surfaces before placing the tags.

 #### Auxiliar tags

-Auxiliary tags while not required are highly recommended since between ground tags and waypoints the scene can not be covered with enough tag positions and orientations for a correct reconstruction.
-It is recommended to use large tag sizes to increase the detection range, but at the same time, larger tags may be different to place in plane surfaces, so the user must find a compromise depending on the available environment.
+Auxiliary tags, while not required, are highly recommended, since the scene can not be covered with enough tag positions and orientations using just ground and waypoints tags.
+It is recommended to use large tag sizes to increase the detection range, but at the same time, larger tags may be difficult to place in plane surfaces, so the user must find a compromise depending on the available environment.

 #### Wheel tags

 Wheel tags are the elements that allow the algorithm to find the `base_link`.
 As such, it is essential to improve its detection precision as much as possible.
 Some key considerations that the user may want to take into account are:

-- Since each tag by itself provides 4 features for SfM (the corners), instead of using a single tag per wheel, it is possible to use grids of tags.
-The size of the grid must be as large as possible without sacrificing the ability of the external camera to detect the individual tags.
+- Since each tag by itself provides 4 features (the corners) for SfM, instead of using a single tag per wheel, it is possible to use grids of tags.
+The size of the grid (number of rows and columns) must be as large as possible without sacrificing the ability of the external camera to detect the individual tags.
-- Since the tags will not be placed in a wall or ground, but fixed via some mechanism to the wheel, they should be made from a rigid material that will not bend with time.
+- Since the tags will not be placed in a wall or the ground, but fixed via some mechanism to the wheel, they should be made from a rigid material that will not bend with time.
 - Great consideration must be paid to the mechanism with which the tag is affixed to the wheel.
-Since the `base_link` is computed from the intersection between the wheel tags projected to the ground, this aspect is critical.
+Since the `base_link` is computed from the intersection between the wheel tags projected to the ground, this aspect is critical (particularly to the yaw component of the pose).

 #### Waypoint tags

 Waypoints are the only moving elements during the calibration process and must detected by both cameras and lidars.
 Depending on the lidar model and the available space, the required waypoint size may vary, but so far we have had good results with 0.6m and 0.8m tags (the provided sizes correspond to an edge's size.
 In these cases the payloads are 0.45m and 0.6m).

 In addition to the waypoint size, which determines the physical positions in which a tag can be detected, it is of equal importance the structure in which the waypoint is mounted.
-Depending on the structure's shape and size, it may interfere with the lidar detection algorithm, so it is recommended to prepare a mount that holds the tag in a way that is not visible to the sensor (see the provided example).
+Depending on the structure's shape and size, it may interfere with the lidar detection algorithm, so it is recommended to prepare a mount that holds the tag in a way that is not visible to the sensor (see the mount used for the waypoints in this tutorial).

 ### Vehicle

 Vehicles have suspension systems that make the `base_link` definition an ambiguous one from the point of view of the sensors.
-The pose of the `base_link` seen from the sensor will vary depending on the load present in the vehicle, and as such, the user will need to decide whether to calibrate either in a full/empty state.
-It is highly recommended that during the whole duration of the experiment, no person enters or leaves the car!
+The pose of the `base_link` seen from the sensor WILL change depending on the load present in the vehicle, and as such, the user will need to decide whether to calibrate either in a full/empty state.
+It is highly recommended that during the whole duration of the experiment, no person (or object) enters or leaves the car!

 ### External camera

-To construct the SfM graph and ultimately connect the calibration sensor (in this case a lidar) with the wheel tags, we make use of an additional camera, which we dub the `external camera`.
+To construct the SfM graph and ultimately connect the calibration sensors (in this case a single lidar) with the wheel tags, we make use of an additional camera, which we dub the `external camera`.
 In principle, the camera can be of any nature as long as it has fixed intrinsics parameters during the experiment.
-We have so far used Nikon DSLR cameras with good results, but have had also good results with certain point-and-shoot cameras. <!--cSpell:ignore DSLR -->
+We have so far used Nikon DSLR cameras with good results, but have had also acceptable results with certain point-and-shoot cameras. <!--cSpell:ignore DSLR -->

 Note: we assume the user knows how to use a camera and make no attempt at explaining camera fundamentals in this tutorial.